KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 # item_instance.gd
 class_name ItemInstance extends Resource

+# for read-only. reason to store in ItemDefinition and not to copy, is because it is reference, and we don't need to repeat ourselves 100x times
 @export var definition: ItemDefinition

+# for modifications
 @export var durability: int = -1
 @export var quantity: int = 1
 @export var custom_data: Dictionary = {}